nvda-es/devguides_translation/original_docs/spladdoninternals.md

 On top of the base SPL track item class is general Studio track item class, which does nothing, as it is meant to represent tracks in places such as Insert Tracks dialog.
 However the class that represents playlist viewer items (appModules.splstudio.StudioPlaylistViewerItem) adds routines and scripts for use from playlist viewer.
 These include:

 * reportFocus: This is called when reporting track items to you (broadcaster).
 It's main job is to see if custom column order is defined (see below) and builds needed pieces if column order is specified.
+Later in 2020, column order handling was moved to track name getter.
 * Track comments: Routines related to working with comments for traks (see the previous section for details).
 * Announcing toggle state of tracks when Space is pressed.